kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 Hit **Run**

-You should have the splitted file and now
+You should have the split  file and now

 ![image](https://github.com/user-attachments/assets/e7527c76-821e-42ac-906a-5b91fb80811a)